-Like its mashed counterpart, this cauliflower dish goes with anything.
-Try it with meals that include a sauce, like Grilled Coconut-Curry Chicken, Romesco Garlic Shrimp, and Pulled Pork Carnitas.
+Cauliflower rice isn’t just for the keto diet crowd.
+Like its mashed counterpart, this Whole30 approved cauliflower dish goes with anything.
+Try it with meals that include a sauce, like Thai Green Curry Chicken Thighs, Romesco Garlic Shrimp, and Pulled Pork Carnitas.

 This is another incredibly versatile recipe.
 Make a Moroccan-style rice by adding 1/4 cup slivered almonds or pine nuts, 1/2 cup raisins, 1/2 teaspoon ground cumin, 1/4 teaspoon ground turmeric, and 1/4 teaspoon ground cinnamon.
 Make rice Asian-style by adding 2 tablespoons coconut aminos, 1 teaspoon sesame oil, and 2 minced green onions.
 Or make this a complete meal by adding a serving of your favorite chopped protein (like chicken, shrimp, flank steak, or pork) and any leftover sautéed vegetables you have in your fridge.